shoumikhin/StreamScanner/README.md

 #### For competitive programming

-Copy-paste the contents of [StreamScanner.swift](StreamScanner/StreamScanner.swift) to your solution file, read the [usage](#usage) section below and enjoy.
+Copy-paste the contents of this [tiny sample](https://github.com/shoumikhin/sample/blob/master/ACC.swift) and enjoy.

+For more complicated use cases check out the full version of [StreamScanner.swift](StreamScanner/StreamScanner.swift).
+See the [usage](#usage) and [examples](#more-examples) sections below.

 #### As a framework